Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 \subsection{Validation Procedure}

-For both validation exercises using the enrollment data, we considered eight experimental conditions.
-Parameters varied in both validation exercises were the rate of simulated missingness (10\%, 40\%, 80\%) and the missing data mechanism (MCAR, MAR, and MNAR), where the same missing data mechanisms used in the simulation study and described in the Appendix were also used for the enrollment data.
+For both validation exercises using the school enrollment data, we considered eight experiments.
+Parameters varied in both validation exercises were the rate of simulated missingness (10\%, 40\%, 80\%) and the missing data mechanism (MCAR, MAR, and MNAR), where the same missing data mechanisms used in the simulation study and described in Section 3 of the Supplementary Material (\cite{LiuRaftery2025}) were also used for the enrollment data.
 We did not consider the MNAR 80\% experiment for the enrollment data as this resulted in the majority of countries having no observations for NER or GER.

 As we simulated additional missing values in a data set that began with missing values, the overall rate of missingness for each experiment is larger than the rate of simulated missingness.
 For example, the experiments with a 40\% rate of simulated missingness correspond to an overall rate of missingness of 84.8\% for NER.
 Similarly, the simulated missing data mechanisms used in the validation exercises describe the missing data mechanism only for observations that are simulated as missing.
 The true missing data mechanism for the observations that began as missing in the original enrollment data set is unknown.